-This area of law is governed by the broader definition of homicide, which is complex and involves a number of factors influencing both the court proceedings and the eventual outcome.
+This area of the law is governed by the broader definition of homicide, which is complex and involves a number of factors influencing both the court proceedings and the eventual outcome.

-The level of resources available to the Police and Crown Prosecution Services in cases like this is huge; it is vital that if you, a family member or friend find themselves under investigation or being prosecuted for such an offence that you have a team of lawyers at your disposal who have the specialist experience to challenge the evidence and robustly defend the case.
+The level of resources available to the police and Crown Prosecution Service (CPS) in cases like this is considerable and, as such, it is vital that if you, a family member or friend find themselves under investigation or being prosecuted for such an offence that you have a team of lawyers at your disposal who have the specialist experience to challenge the evidence and robustly defend the case.

-- An act was provoked immediately before the act that caused the death took place, this is sometimes referred to as a sudden loss of control.
+- An act was provoked immediately before the act that caused the death took place, this is sometimes referred to as a sudden loss of control

-- That the person that caused the death of the victim had not done so intently but recklessly, for example.
+- That the person that caused the death of the victim had not done so intently but recklessly, for example

 - An individual has suffered diminished responsibility due to a mental illness, in these types of cases, complex psychiatric evidence is required.

 Other factors which may be taken into consideration include acts of self-defence, if this can be proven, or acting in defence of someone else or preventing a different crime from occurring (burglary).